 /// </summary>

-public ObservableCollection<String> Quotes { get; set; }
+public ObservableCollection<String> Quotes { get; set; }private DateTime lastModified;

 /// <summary>